 Messiaen’s masterpiece Quatuor pour la fin du temps was written whilst he was a prisoner of war, and performed by his fellow prisoners.
 Based on a passage from the book of Revelations, this score underlines Messiaen’s work with bird song and nature themes, whilst also being distinctly French in harmony.

-There will be a pre-concert talk on the piece, free to season ticket holders or £5.
+There will be a pre-concert talk on the piece at 12:30pm, free to season ticket holders or £5.

 3rd May 2023

 NOTES FROM AMERICA - Richard Scholfield (saxophone) & Iain Clarke (piano)

 Award winning saxophonist Richard Scholfield performs alongside duo partner Iain Clarke in a carefully curated performance of transcriptions and original music for saxophone.
 Highlighting music from America, including music by Gershwin and Amy Beech, this concert will have something for every musical taste.

 PIRASTI TRIO - Nicholas Miller (violin), Alison Wells (cello), Jeffrey Sharkey (piano)

 Reforming after a hiatus of 15 years, the Pirasti trio consists of some familiar faces to Westbourne audiences performing here at the Art Club.
 Come and hear some of the most influential educators in Scotland perform in the intimate surroundings of the Art Club.